 - Increase in isolation – Older adults who live alone often have fewer social ties and may be more isolated due to memory loss, hearing impairment or mobility issues.
 Isolation is a risk factor for early mortality, as it is associated with cognitive decline, depression, chronic diseases and dementia.
 According to AARP, seniors exhibiting withdrawal, loss of interest in personal hygiene, poor nutrition or hoarding could be suffering from social isolation.

-There are many parts of daily life that can become difficult for individuals to keep up with as they age.
-If physical or mental limitations are hindering their ability to take care of themselves as well as they used to, a community of support could make a remarkable difference.
-Assisted living at Highpoint at Cape Coral ensures your loved one has fresh, healthy meals, help with bathing and grooming if needed, medication management, scheduled transportation to appointments and much more.
-Here are some of the benefits you’ll find at our community.
+As parts of daily life become difficult for individuals to keep up with as they age, a community of support could make a remarkable difference.
+Highpoint’s assisted living ensures your loved one has healthy meals, assistance with the activities of daily living, medication management if needed, scheduled transportation to appointments and much more.

 The Many Benefits Of Assisted Living at Highpoint